 If a child has very complex SENd needs which require a more intensive level of specialist help that cannot be met from the resources available to our school we would consider asking the local authority for an Education, Health and Care (EHC) needs assessment.
 This assessment could lead to your child getting an EHC plan.
-An EHC plan brings your child’s education, health and social care needs into a single, legal document (previously known as a Statement of SEN).
+An EHC plan brings your child’s education, health and social care needs into a single, legal document.
 More information about this process forms part of Tameside’s Local Offer www.tameside.gov.uk/localoffer/professionals.

 Graduated Response for SEN support

 Longer term individual support

 ←------------------------------- CAF completed with family (at any point, if appropriate) ---------------------------→

 During tests and SATs we ensure that children with SENd are supported with appropriate access arrangements (in line with DfE guidance).
 This may involve taking the test in a private room, having rest breaks or use of a scribe or reader.
 We may also apply for additional time or a modified script.